Skip to main content

 The tls.client_cert, tls.client_key, and tls.client_cert_id in upstream are used for mTLS communication with the upstream.

-The ssl_trusted_certificate in config-default.yaml configures a trusted CA certificate.
+The ssl_trusted_certificate in config.yaml configures a trusted CA certificate.
 It is used for verifying some certificates signed by private authorities within APISIX, to avoid APISIX rejects the certificate.
 Note that it is not used to trust the certificates of APISIX upstream, because APISIX does not verify the legality of the upstream certificates.
 Therefore, even if the upstream uses an invalid TLS certificate, it can still be accessed without configuring a root certificate.

 Where can I find more answers?#